OMA elections: Frequently asked questions

 Concerns raised because of social media checks for potential non-physician candidates will result in those individuals being removed from consideration.

-Concerns raised because of social media checks of potential physician candidates will need to be addressed on a case-by-case basis with the candidate and OMA legal department to determine any impacts on a candidate’s eligibility to hold office.
+Concerns raised because of social media checks of potential physician candidates will need to be addressed on a case-by-case basis with the candidate and OMA legal to determine any impacts on a candidate’s eligibility to hold office.

 Voting